Storm Lake's Josh Steffens, Le Mars' Michael Meis and Evan Pratt qualify for state tennis tournament

-DENISON, Iowa -- The Le Mars duo of Michael Meis and Evan Pratt won a district doubles crown at Denison-Schleswig High School Monday to claim a spot in the state tennis tournament.
+DENISON, Iowa -- The Le Mars duo of Michael Meis and Evan Pratt won a district doubles crown at Denison-Schleswig High School Monday to claim a spot in the Class 1A state tennis tournament.

-Storm Lake's Josh Steffen also earned a spot in the tournament for the third straight year after finishing second at the district at Denison.
-The senior lost in the finals to Lewis Central junior Christian Jensen, 6-4, 6-2.
+Storm Lake senior Josh Steffen also earned a spot in the tournament for the third straight year after finishing second at the district at Denison.
+The senior lost in the finals to Council Bluffs Lewis Central junior Christian Jensen, 6-4, 6-2.

 Waukee Northwest swept all four state qualifying spots at the Class 2A district at Sioux City North Monday.